W427697/Discord-/docs/writing-docs/mdx.md

 When it finishes, it will output the list of files causing issues.
 You can then use this information to fix the problems manually.

-Additionally, if you're working with VSCode, you can add the [MDX extension](https://marketplace.visualstudio.com/items?itemName=unifiedjs.vscode-mdx) and enable MDX experimental support by adding the following to your user settings:
+Additionally, if you're working with VSCode, you can add the [MDX extension](https://marketplace.visualstudio.com/items?itemName=unifiedjs.vscode-mdx) and enable MDX experimental support for linting, type checking, and auto completion by adding the following to your user settings:

 ```json
 {